kaiwolff/Eng88-Cyber-Course/Week_2/Python_Basics_Day1/README.md

 name = input("\n Please enter your name: ")

 print("Hello " + name)

-# Activity
-#Have a 15 minute break
-## write code that has functionality:
-## Create a variable for first name, last name and Date of Birth.
-##Display these details, combined with a greeting message
 ```

+#### Activity - Found in activity_one.py
+Write code that has the following functionality:
+- Create a variable for first name, last name and Date of Birth.
+- Display these details, combined with a greeting message